Polo, Valenzuela

 Polo or Pulo is a barangay and former municipality within the city of Valenzuela, Philippines.

 It is located in the northern part of Valenzuela, and was an independent municipality from 1623 to 1963.

-Polo experience extreme flood during rainy seasons.
+The barangay experiences extreme flood during rainy seasons.

 Festivals

-Residents celebrate its fiesta every Easter Sunday of the year.
+Residents celebrate its fiesta every Easter Sunday.

 Landmarks

-Landmarks in Polo includes Pulo Barangay Hall and the Pulo Public Market.
-The barangay is also the location of the San Miguel Polo Brewery.
+Landmarks in Polo include Pulo Barangay Hall and the Pulo Public Market.
+While named after the old town of Polo, San Miguel Brewery Inc. - Polo Brewery is not located in Barangay Polo and is in Barangay Marulas of the same city.